-This immunization schedule, covered by OHIP, is offered to you and your family at River Glen Medical Centre.
+This immunization schedule, covered by OHIP, is offered to you and your family.
 Your family doctor will explain it to you in details.

 Every time your child gets an immunization from their health care provider, you need to update the Health Department.
 Your health care provider’s office does not report these records for you.
 (Public Health – Halton Health Region).